Anna Campbell Bliss: Biography

 Bliss was born Anna Campbell in Morristown, New Jersey, on July 10, 1925.
 She attended Wellesley College, where she received her bachelor's degree in art history and mathematics in 1946.
 In 1950, Campbell completed a master's degree in architecture from Harvard University.
 She, who was influenced by Bauhaus, also studied art theory under György Kepes at M.I.T. and later became a student of Josef Albers through a workshop in Minnesota.
 She also studied engineering at New York University.

 Campbell, who was 22-years old at the time, met her future husband, Robert Bliss, who was 26, at a dinner party in 1947.
-They married just three months together and remained together 68 years.
+They married after just three months together and remained together 68 years.
 They traveled throughout Europe after their wedding.
 Robert Bliss was hired as an architecture teacher in Minnesota in 1954.
 The couple soon established their own architectural firm, Bliss & Campbell Architects.
 Together, Anna Campbell Bliss and her husband designed residential homes which incorporated their natural surroundings.

 Robert Bliss applied, and was hired, as the dean of the Department of Architecture at the University of Utah, now called the College of Architecture + Planning, in 1963.
 He served as dean from 1963 until 1986, which necessitated a move from Minnesota to Utah.
 Anna Campbell Bliss initially disliked her relocation to Utah, telling the Salt Lake Tribune in 2012, "I was very involved with the Walker [Art Center] and Minneapolis' art scene.
 I didn't find that degree of stimulation in the art world here."
 To combat this, Bliss enrolled in screen printing and computer programming courses and studied movement and dance at the Utah Repertory Dance Theatre to find inspiration.
 She incorporated these influences into her work.

 Bliss began to lose her eyesight to macular degeneration during the 2000s.
 She regained her sight through a series of eye injections administered every six weeks for a six-month period at the Moran Eye Center at the University of Utah.

 Filmmaker Cid Collins Walker, a Utah-based near Washington D.C., produced and directed a 2010 documentary focusing on Bliss' life and career called "Arc of Light: A Portrait of Anna Campbell Bliss."

 Anna Campbell Bliss died at her home in Salt Lake City on October 12, 2015, at the age of 90.
 She was survived by her husband of 68 years, Robert Bliss.
 Her funeral was held at the Cathedral of the Madeleine.